There are two main ways to edit a Symbol. You can edit the contents in the Symbol Source, or you can edit individual instances with overrides.

 Select a Symbol instance and you’ll see an overrides section appear in the Inspector.
 By editing these overrides in the Inspector, you can change the content inside an individual Symbol instance without changing the Source or affecting any other instance of it.

-Note: You can also text Overrides for Symbol instances directly in the canvas.
+Note: You can also Override text for Symbol instances directly in the canvas.

 How to focus overrides